C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Prerequisite Knowledge and Skills

-• Basic knowledge of block-based programming software
+Basic knowledge of a block-based program in order to:

-• Changing the size of the sprites
+• change the size of the sprites;

-• Changing the canvas
+• change the canvas;

 At the end of this learning situation, the student will be able to: